 What do money market accounts and savings accounts have in common?

-Both types of accounts pay interest, and your funds in both are insured by the Federal Deposit Insurance Corporation (FDIC) up to the maximum amount allowed by law.
+Both types of accounts are deposit accounts that pay interest, and your funds in both are insured by the Federal Deposit Insurance Corporation (FDIC) up to the maximum amount allowed by law.
 So, each type of account offers a secure place for your balance to grow.

 What is the difference between a money market account and a savings account?

-The primary difference between a these two types of accounts is how you access your funds.
-It’s common to find money market accounts that allow you to write checks and use ATM and debit cards for withdrawals—like a checking account.
+The primary difference between a money market account and a regular savings account is how you access your funds.
+Money market accounts usually allow you to write checks and use ATM and debit cards for withdrawals—like a checking account.

 With a savings account, on the other hand, you usually have ATM access, but you can’t write checks.
 You may need to take money out via electronic transfer or by calling the bank.
 (If your bank has a physical branch, you may also make withdrawals in person.)

 Which account works best for you?

-A savings account might be best when you want to put cash away for emergencies or future major purchases—when you don’t need to access your money regularly.
+A savings account might be best when you want to put cash away for an emergency fund or future major purchases—when you don’t need to access your money regularly.